Responsive Navbar with Google Search

 Output 4

-Generate Different Variate from Uniform Variate: Program 5
+Generate Different Variate from Uniform Variate

 uniform to normal distribution using central limit theorem